Newest Post: The Lyin’ King. To access this post, enter “The Lyin’ King” in the search box to the right, then click on “The Presidential Seal.”

 Fearless in Lucknow, a story of my time with a teacher in India, is on Kindle

 Taking Care of Gladys, a book of elder-care, is on Kindle.

 Eating Pizza with a Spoon, the story of my brother, is on Kindle.

-Hem, by John Mark Brooks is on Kindle.
+Hem, by John Mark Brooks, my brother, is on Kindle.